engineervix/pre-dokku-server-setup/README.md

 **Why not just use Jason Hee's script 🤔**?

 Jason Hee's script is perfect!
-What this script does is that it adds some extra things that such as ...
+What this script does is that it adds a bunch of extra useful things such as ...

 - [Zsh](https://www.zsh.org/), [ohmyzsh](https://ohmyz.sh) + [some fancy terminal enhancements](https://github.com/athityakumar/colorls)
 - [Custom Vim Distribution](https://github.com/carlhuda/janus)